Maxeon Solar Technologies Ltd. (MAXN) Stock: Uncovering a 52-Week Range and Trading Volume

 Sponsored

-The debt-to-equity (D/E) ratio serves as an important indicator of a company’s financial stability and market position.
-By dividing a company’s total liabilities by its shareholders’ equity, the D/E ratio reveals the degree to which a company relies on debt to finance assets compared to its shareholders’ equity.
+A company’s financial condition and market reputation can be evaluated using the debt-to-equity (D/E) ratio.
+This ratio, calculated by dividing a company’s total liabilities by its shareholders’ equity, indicates the proportion of debt a company employs to back its assets in relation to its shareholders’ equity.
 At the time of writing, the total D/E ratio for MAXN stands at 10.16.
 Similarly, the long-term debt-to-equity ratio is also 8.97.

 MAXN Stock Stochastic Average

-Today, Maxeon Solar Technologies Ltd.’s raw stochastic average for the past 50 days stands at 98.45%, indicating a rise from the raw stochastic average of the last 20 days, which was 96.67%.
-Moreover, the company’s Stochastic %K and %D values over the past 20 days were 87.18% and 84.23% respectively.
+As of today, the raw stochastic average of Maxeon Solar Technologies Ltd. over the past 50 days is 68.29%.
+This is a increase compared to the raw stochastic average of the last 20 days, which was recorded at 36.92%.
+Additionally, the Stochastic %K and %D values for the company were 68.65% and 84.45%, respectively, over the past 20 days.

 MAXN Stock Price Performance Analysis

-The stock price performance for the year has been a mixed bag, indicating either a pessimistic or optimistic outlook depending on how you look at it.
-Year to date metric has recorded a gain of 91.47%.However, over the last six months, we can see a weaker performance of 70.36%.
-Over the last 30 days, the price of MAXN has fallen by 19.32%.
-And in the last five days, it has surged by 8.43%.
+The stock price performance over the year has been a mixed bag, resulting in a range of outlooks from optimistic to pessimistic depending on the observer.
+The index has shown a price gain of 71.98% this year.
+Over the last six months, there has been a weaker performance of 87.25%.
+The price of MAXN fallen by 8.27% during the last 30 days period.
+For the last 5-days stocks have slided -3.26%.